pewaru-333/HomeMedkit-App/README.md

 # Main features

-* Automatic addition of medication by scanning the label (only for RU users).
+* Automatic addition of medicines by scanning the label.
-* Adding medication manually.
+* The ability to add medicines manually.
+* Update information about the medicine if it was scanned without an internet connection.
-* Editing information about medicines added manually.
+* Edit information about medicines added manually.
-* Notification of the expiration date of the medicine.
 * Sorting of medicines by expiration date.
+* Grouping of medicines by categories.
-* Sound notification of the need to take medicine.
+* Notification of the need to take medicine.
+* Display of the nearest medicines schedule.
+* Reminder of the expiration date of medicines.
+* Export and import the database to other devices.

 </div>